ravichandranrv/currency-exchange-service-postgres/readme.md

-# Currency Exchange Micro Service - Mysql
+# Currency Exchange Micro Service - Mysql new

 Run com.in28minutes.microservices.currencyconversionservice.CurrencyConversionServiceApplicationMySql as a Java Application.